otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 Second, to fully defend against attack 2, sessions are expired if no new ECDH keys are generated within a certain amount of time.
-This encourages keys to be removed often with the cost of lost messages whose MAC keys cannot be revealed.
+This encourages keys to be removed often at the cost of lost messages whose MAC keys cannot be revealed.
 For example, when Alice sets her session expiration time to be 2 hours, Bob must reply within that time and Alice must create a response to his reply (thus generating a new ECDH key) in order to reset the session expiration time for